peterjohansen/metalpet/README.md

-# Java REST Skeleton
+# Metalpet
-A bare-bones Spring Boot project that can be be used as a template for a Java-based REST API.
+Metalpet is an application that performs file system operations described in a JSON file.
+Its original purpose was to initialize a Java project from a template by renaming the appropriate files and Java identifiers.

 ## Building
 ### Prerequisites